The Garden Grazer

 Notes

-*Spicy level: Jalapenos can range in spiciness.
+Spicy level: Jalapeños can range in spiciness.
 To keep it mild, I omit the seeds and inner ribs.
 However you could omit the jalapeño, or use poblano instead.
-If you like it spicy, feel free to use two jalapenos or even serrano pepper for more spice.
+If you like it spicy, feel free to use two jalapeños or even serrano pepper for more spice.

 Nutrition Per Serving (Estimate)